georgeflanagin/parsec4/README.md

 is exactly *one* result that represents the request to exit.

-The reason to have only one result may not be obvious, and I will explain it this way: We want our parser to make the decision that the user is requesting to exit the program.
+The reason to have only one result may not be obvious, and I will explain it this way: We want our parser to recognize that the user is requesting to exit the program.
 The rest of our code should not care how the user provided this information to our program.
 It would be clumsy to execute the parsing code and then check again to see that the user typed either *exit* or *quit* when either is satisfactory.
-Why bother to parse the input if you still need to write the following?
+Why bother to parse the input if you **still** need to write the following?

 ```python
 if user_command in ('quit', 'exit'):